EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

 - Slide: https://docs.google.com/presentation/d/18NDsu-o_hRxpfE_t5pgW4kGkH9WqZ_N9FCPA-ZMZKhE/edit?usp=sharing

 ---
-## Terminology:
-- **Object(Artifact):** These are entities, typically described in YAML format, within Kubernetes that represent the state of the cluster.
-They define the running application, resource allocation, and policies for restarts, upgrades, and fault tolerance.

-- **Pod:** A Kubernetes Pod is a collection of one or more containers that share storage and network resources.

-- **Node:** A Kubernetes Node is a worker machine responsible for running and managing containerized applications.

-- **Cluster:** A Kubernetes Cluster is a grouping of nodes that run containerized applications in an automated and distributed manner.

-- **ConfigMaps:** ConfigMaps are API objects that allow you to store configurations for other objects to use in the form of key-value pairs.

----

 ## Vision and Goals of The Project:
 As modern computing trends increasingly shift towards offloading computational tasks to the cloud, the deployment of Kubernetes, an open-source platform designed for managing containerized workloads and services, has become indispensable for cloud data centers.